CS224 Lecture1 – Word2Vec

 - One of the most successful ideas of modern statistical NLP

-- When a word “w” appears in a text, its context is the set of words that appear nearby(within a fixed-size windows).
+” appears in a text, its context is the set of words that appear nearby(within a fixed-size windows). -

-- Use the many contexts of “w” to build up a representation of “w“.
+” to build up a representation of “ ”.

 2 Word2Vec